influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/group-by.md

 |2019-08-18T00:12:00Z  |  1.0000000000|

 {{% note %}}
-Note: The timestamp in the first row of data occurs before the start of the query's time range.
+Note: The timestamp in the first row of data occurs before the start of the queried time range.
 {{% /note %}}

 Explanation: